TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 **Model Creation**

-- Firstly I have definied dependent and independent variables for our traning and testing.
+- I started by defining dependent and independent variables (X, y).

-- Then I split the data into traning and testing set by using train_test_split.
+- Then I split the data into traning and testing set by using `train_test_split`.

-- Then I fit the model with X_train and y_train on support vector machine and random forest classifier and checked the score.
+- Then I fit the data on support vector machine and random forest classifier and checked the score.

-- After that I used kfold_cross_validation for further testing the accuracy of our model.
+- After that I used k-fold_cross_validation for further testing the robustness of our model.

-- So I cheked mean cross_val_score of both svm and random forest classifier for best score.
+- So I cheked mean cross_val_score of both svm and random forest classifier to select the best model.

 ## Conclusion

+- Trained machine learning models for determining if a passenger was transported to an alternate dimension or not.

-- Implemented random forest classifier and svm model to achieve an accuracy score of 88% and 83% respectively.
+- Used Random Forest and SVM to classify the passengers, achieving accuracy of 88% and 83% respectively.

-- Validated random forest classifier with a mean cross_val_score of 88% and demonstrated its superior robustness compared to svm with a mean cross_val_score of 81%.
+- Validated the models with k-fold cross-validation, demonstrating RandomForest's superior robustness with a mean cross-validation score of 88% compared to SVM's score of 81%.

+- Lastly, created a web application by using Streamlit.

 <div align='left'>